ssherwood/spring-boot-jpa/README.md

 http "localhost:8080/patients?sort=familyName"
 ```

-The result should be sorted as requested.
-You can also verify this by reviewing the SQL that is being executed in the
+The result should be sorted as it was requested.
+You can also verify this by reviewing the SQL that is being executed
-logs:
+in the logs:

 ```sql
     select